Pope Leo XIV: Early life and schooling

 Known as "Rob" to his family and "Bob" to friends as an adult, Prevost was raised in Dolton, Illinois, a suburb bordering the far South Side; his childhood home was purchased by the Village of Dolton after he became pope.
-He grew up in the parish of St. Mary of the Assumption in nearby Riverdale.
-His parents were practicing Catholics who were very involved in the parish: Louis was a catechist, a teacher of the faith; while Mildred was an active member of the Rosary and Altar Society, sang in the church choir, provided services for the church and went to daily Mass.
-According to Leo, what influenced him spiritually was his parents' faith, prayer life and Marian devotions ("My parents prayed the rosary together their whole lives everyday") and their mutual love.
-His mother would call him and his brothers to go to Mass before school at 6:30 a.m., and told them that Jesus "is your best friend," and Mass "a way to find that friend."
-Leo went to the parish Catholic school, sang in the choir, and served as an altar boy.
+He grew up in the parish of St. Mary of the Assumption in nearby Riverdale, Chicago.
+Prevost has two older brothers, Louis Martín and John Joseph.
+His parents were practicing Catholics who were very involved in the parish: Louis was a catechist—a teacher of the faith—and Mildred was an active member of the Rosary and Altar Society, sang in the church choir, provided services for the church, and went to daily Mass.
+According to Leo, he was greatly influenced by his parents' faith.

+His mother would call him and his brothers to go to Mass before school at 6:30 a.m. and told them Jesus "is your best friend," and Mass was "a way to find that friend."
+Prevost went to the parish Catholic school and served as a choirboy and altar boy.
 (Note: St. Mary's Church in Dolton was closed in 2011.)
-Prevost has two older brothers, Louis Martín, and John Joseph.
-Prevost aspired to the priesthood from a young age, and would play-act the Mass at home with his brothers.
+Prevost aspired to the priesthood from a young age and would play-act the Mass at home with his brothers.
+He decided to enter the Augustinian order in the eighth grade after visits by priests of multiple different religious orders to the family home, later saying the Salesians of Don Bosco "came in second place".

 From 1969 to 1973, Prevost attended St. Augustine Seminary High School, a minor seminary near Saugatuck, Michigan; his brother John recalled how, from the end of eighth grade on, and especially after joining the Order of Saint Augustine, until their later adulthood when leave allowed them to reconnect, Prevost was hardly at home or with their family.

-At the Augustinian seminary, he earned a letter of commendation for academic excellence, consistently appeared on the honor roll, served as yearbook editor-in-chief, and was secretary of the student council and a member of the National Honor Society.
+At the Augustinian seminary, he earned a letter of commendation for academic excellence, consistently appeared on the honor roll, served as yearbook editor in chief, and was secretary of the student council and a member of the National Honor Society.
 He captained the bowling team and headed the speech and debate team, competing in Congressional Debate.
 Well-liked and highly intelligent, Prevost had a reputation for helping other students as a tutor.
 Out of several dozen who entered the school with him, Prevost was one of only 13 students in his class to graduate.